Caterpillar: OK, What Now?

 That's down from the 35% used in the Q1 hike, and a step down from the nearly 50% in Q2 cited on the Q2 conference call.
 But it's in line with longer-term goals of 25-30%, and the lower incremental margins intuitively make some sense.
 At the moment, Caterpillar is capturing the lowest-hanging margin fruit, and with short-term incentive compensation rising by over $1 billion this year, according to the company's Q2 release, the gains will moderate over time.

 Assuming that 30% rate holds going forward, revenue would have to increase from a guided $43 billion at the moment (again, midpoint of 2017 guidance) to about $57 billion.
 (That assumes a 29% tax rate, in line with 2017 levels.)
-And depending on how one views Caterpillar future, that can be seen as either clear support for the bull case - or a sign that CAT has run too far, too fast.
+And depending on how one views Caterpillar's future, that can be seen as either clear support for the bull case - or a sign that CAT has run too far, too fast.

 The Key Questions